Panasonic GF5 vs GM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GF5 and Panasonic Lumix DMC-GM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GM1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GF5 does not offer wifi capability.
+In contrast, the GF5 does not provide wifi capability.

 Both the GF5 and the GM1 have been discontinued, but can regularly be found used on eBay.
 The GF5 was replaced by the Panasonic GF6, while the GM1 was followed by the Panasonic GM5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.